 SEE MORE INFORMATION BELOW

-A THIRD GENERATION
+LOOKING FOR THE THIRD GENERATION

 In around 2006 the 8th AF Historical Society began the Next Gen. Appeal to encourage children of 8th AF Veterans to carry on the responsibility of keeping the organization and its mission to preserve and educate new generations about our WWII Veterans.
 The 466th Bomb Group Association recruited from among the children of our veterans to join and keep the work of the Association going.
 We are now at a point when we, as children of the vets are getting older and we need to encourage a next generation of sons and daughters to join with us.
 Please consider getting your children and grandchildren on our subscription list for the newsletter.
 We do ask for a $20 annual donation to cover expenses.